dekorateio/dekorate/readme.md

 - All keys start with the `dekorate.<annotation kind>.` prefix, where `annotation kind` is the annotation class name in lowercase, stripped of the `Application` suffix.
 - The remaining part of key is the annotation property name.
 - For nesting properties the key is also nested following the previous rule.

+For all other frameworks or generic java application this can be done with the use of the `@Dekorate` annotation.
+The presence of this annotation will trigger the dekorate processes.
+Dekorate will then look for `application.properites` or `application.yml` resources.
+If present, they will be loaded.
+If not the default configuration will be used.

 Examples: